boghammar/MMM-SL-PublicTransport/README.md

                                             // findStation to get the id(s) of the station(s) you want.
                 stationName: 'station-name',// Optional.
 This is the name of the station.
                                             // It's shown in the header if you have set a header on the module
                 lines: [                    // Optional.
-An array of lines that you want to see departing from this station.
+An array of lines that you want to see departing from
+                                            // this station.
                   line: line-id,            // The id of the line
                   direction: dir,           // Optional.
-If present only show departures in this direction for this line.
+If present only show departures in this direction
+                                            // for this line.
+                  swapDir: [olddir, newdir] // Optional.
+If present, if direction is olddir change this to
+                                            // newdir.
+Shall be used with the "In to town" feature.
+Note that
+                                            // if direction is defined, that shall be newdir.
                 ]
               },
             ]